edwarddavis1/universal_dynamic_embedding_with_testing/README.md

 ## Getting Started

-This code has been tested using python 3.8.10.
+This code has been tested using Python 3.8.10.
 To install the required packages for this repo use the following command.

 ```
 pip install -r requirements.txt